Vettel-5A/python-games/README.md

-# python-snake-game
+# python-games
- Snake Game written in Python 3.10.
+ An assortment of simple computer games written in Python 3.10.